Shree7676/RAG-APP_WIth_Chunking_and_Retrieving_strategy/README.md

 You have to authenticate at the API.
 Use your assigned **API Key** for that purpose.
 Put it into a `.env` file located in the root of the project.

+## Run the below commands in order as the vectordb is not updated by default

 ## Run
 ```bash
 # Get the file's content as markdown